 Projects further develop skills learned in Painting 283.
-Applied studio work, slide lectures, group discussions, field trips possible.
+Applied studio work, slide lectures, group discussions, and field trips are possible.
 May be repeated one time for credit.
 Prerequisite: ART 283.

 ART 385 Film as Art/Film as Culture (3) M